pythonindia/inpycon2024/src/_pages-content/faq.md

 #### September 20, 2024: Workshops
 Workshops will be 3-hour-long interactive sessions where attendees can learn by doing.
 Workshops will be held on September 20, 2024 across two morning & evening sessions.
 We may have up to 3 parallel workshops in each session.
 The morning session will run from 10:00 AM to 1:00 PM.
 The evening session will run from 2:00 PM to 5:00 PM.

-#### September 21 - September 22, 2024: Talks, Poster sessions, Lightning Talks, Open Spaces, Sponsor Stalls
+#### September 21 - September 22, 2024: Talks, Poster sessions, Lightning Talks, Open Spaces, Sponsor Booths
 1. **Talks:** Talks will be where people do a 30 min talk, on a topic.
 These talks are selected through a CFP process, before the event.
 Talks will be held across the morning & evening sessions on September 21, 2024 and September 22, 2024.
 We may have up to 4 parallel tracks of talks in each session.
 The morning session will run from 10:00 AM to 1:00 PM.
 The evening session will run from 2:00 PM to 6:00 PM.
 2. **Poster session:** Poster session is a 1-hour session during which presenters use a graphic poster and a laptop to present their topic.
 3. **Open spaces:** Open spaces are where people have informal presentations and discussions alongside the talk tracks.
 Open spaces slots can be booked at the venue, on the day of the event.
 4. **Lightning talks:** Lightning talks is a 1-hour session.
 Lightning talks are rapid 5-minute presentations, presented to the entire conference crowd, a great way to get a message across to the entire audience.
-5. **Sponsor stalls:** Sponsor stalls are where you can meet companies supporting the conference.
+5. **Sponsor booths:** Sponsor booths are where you can meet companies supporting the conference.
 These companies use Python and are looking for Python developers.
-You can visit their stalls to get to know more about them, and the openings in their organization.
+You can visit their booths to get to know more about them, and the openings in their organization.

 #### September 23, 2024: Devsprints
 During the Devsprints, people contribute to open-source projects, guided by mentors.
 This is a nice way to get started with contributing to Python and other open-source projects.